google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 collection: multi-screen
 key-takeaways:
   content-critical:
-    - Understand the content you need first
+    - Identify the content you need first.
-    - Sketch out IA for narrow and wide viewports
+    - Sketch out IA for narrow and wide viewports.
-    - Create a skeleton view of the page with content but without styling
+    - Create a skeleton view of the page with content but without styling.
 ---

 {% wrap content %}